-int channels () const

-Retrieve the number of channels.
+int channels() const Retrieve the number of channels.

-string view channelname (int c) const

-Return the name of channel c.

-TypeDesc channeltype (int c) const

-Retrieve the data type of channel c.

-size t channelsize (int c) const

-Return the size (in bytes) of one sample datum of channel c.

-size\t samplesize() const

-Return the size (in bytes) for all channels of one sample.

-bool same\channeltypes (const DeepData &other) const

-Does this DeepData have the same channel types as other?

-int samples (int64\t pixel) const

-Retrieve the number of samples for the given pixel index.

-void set samples (int64 t pixel, int samps)

-Set the number of samples for the given pixel.
-This must be called after init().

-void set\all\samples (cspan<unsigned int> samples)

-Set the number of samples for all pixels.
-The samples.size() is required to match pixels().

-void set\capacity (int64\t pixel, int samps)

-Set the capacity of samples for the given pixel.
-This must be called after init().

-int capacity (int64\t pixel) const

-Retrieve the capacity (number of allocated samples) for the given pixel index.

-void $insert\samples$ (int64\t pixel, int samplepos, int n = 1)

-Insert n samples of the specified pixel, betinning at the sample position index.
-After insertion, the new samples will have uninitialized values.

-void erase\samples (int64\t pixel, int samplepos, int n = 1)

-Erase n samples of the specified pixel, betinning at the sample position index.

-float deep\value (int64\t pixel, int channel, int sample) const uint32\t deep\value\uint (int64\t pixel, int channel, int sample) const void set\deep\value (int64\t pixel, int channel, int sample, float value)

-Retrieve the value of the given pixel, channel, and sample index, cast to a float.

-Retrieve the value of the given pixel, channel, and sample index, cast to a uint32.

-Set the value of the given pixel, channel, and sample index, for floating-point channels.

-void set\deep\value (int64\t pixel, int channel, int sample, uint32\t value)

-Set the value of the given pixel, channel, and sample index, for integer channels.

-void \data\ptr (int64\t pixel, int channel, int sample)

-Retrieve the pointer to a given pixel/channel/sample, or NULL if there are no samples for that pixel.
-Use with care, and note that calls to insert\samples and erase\samples can invalidate pointers returned by prior calls to data\ptr.

-void get\pointers (std::vector<void\> &pointers) const

-Fill in the vector with pointers to the start of the first channel for each pixel.

-bool copy\deep\sample (int64\t pixel, int sample, const DeepData &src, int64\t srcpixel, int src-sample)
+- string\view channelname (int c) const Return the name of channel c. - TypeDesc channeltype (int c) const Retrieve the data type of channel c. - size\t channelsize (int c) const Return the size (in bytes) of one sample datum of channel c. - size\t samplesize() const Return the size (in bytes) for all channels of one sample. - bool same\channeltypes (const DeepData &other) const Does this DeepData have the same channel types as other? - int samples (int64\t pixel) const Retrieve the number of samples for the given pixel index. - void set\samples (int64\t pixel, int samps) Set the number of samples for the given pixel.
+This must be called after init(). - void set\all\samples (cspan<unsigned int> samples) Set the number of samples for all pixels.
+The samples.size() is required to match pixels(). - void set\capacity (int64\t pixel, int samps) Set the capacity of samples for the given pixel.
+This must be called after init(). - int capacity (int64\t pixel) const Retrieve the capacity (number of allocated samples) for the given pixel index. - void insert\samples (int64\t pixel, int samplepos, int n = 1) Insert n samples of the specified pixel, betinning at the sample position index.
+After insertion, the new samples will have uninitialized values. - void erase\samples (int64\t pixel, int samplepos, int n = 1) Erase n samples of the specified pixel, betinning at the sample position index. - float deep\value (int64\t pixel, int channel, int sample) const Retrieve the value of the given pixel, channel, and sample index, cast to a float. - uint32\t deep\value\uint (int64\t pixel, int channel, int sample) const Retrieve the value of the given pixel, channel, and sample index, cast to a uint32. - void set\deep\value (int64\t pixel, int channel, int sample, float value) Set the value of the given pixel, channel, and sample index, for floating-point channels. - void set\deep\value (int64\t pixel, int channel, int sample, uint32\t value) Set the value of the given pixel, channel, and sample index, for integer channels. - void \data\ptr (int64\t pixel, int channel, int sample) Retrieve the pointer to a given pixel/channel/sample, or NULL if there are no samples for that pixel.
+Use with care, and note that calls to insert\samples and erase\samples can invalidate pointers returned by prior calls to data\ptr. - void get\pointers (std::vector<void\> &pointers) const Fill in the vector with pointers to the start of the first channel for each pixel. - bool copy\deep\sample (int64\t pixel, int sample, const DeepData &src, int64\t srcpixel, int srcsample)